ILESKOV/git/README.md

 git add -p <filename>      ----> add patch level waht to include and what not  (to choose y for YES and no for NO)

-export GIT_EDITOR="subl . --wait --new-window"      ---> This way we can add editor
+export GIT_EDITOR="subl . --wait --new-window"      ---> This way we can add sublime editor export GIT_EDITOR="code . --wait --new-window"      ---> This way we can add visual studio editor

 git commit                 ----> and we can use this editor to write message with body